rclark1212/xyzreader/README.md

 ## Opens (TODOs)

 - The db queries very inneficient (not using query - instead walking the database).
 Could be improved.
+This though exists from original code and with small number of records, not really an issue.
 - A blurred image background might be better for the background when on large format devices on detail view (see above).
-- There is still a bug in the scrolling when coming back to main list view.
-When you enter the detail view and rotate, the original activity is destroyed along with the adapter.
-The code which scrolls the list view so that whatever story you flipped to in detail view has a transition back to an on screen element uses the adapter to find the position.
-So, in this case (rotating detail view, flipping through some stories and pressing back), list view can't be scrolled back to the proper position.
-To fix, really need to change the viewtags from sql db ids to position ids.
 - something funky on back from detail w/n9.
 Try sleeping device while detail up and going back.
 Or going to home screen and back.